kinifi/FlatColorUI/README.md

 # FlatColorUI

-Hundreds of Flat Colors to Choose and export to a Material.
+Flat Colors to Choose and export to a Material.
 Directly in the Unity 3D editor

 ![alt text](http://i.imgur.com/xyg65aN.png "Save Colors to Material")